 The end result of a partial repair where there is heavy root infiltration may a back-up in the near future due to new root growth.
 This can then result in re-excavating to then do a complete replacement.

 [button link=”/contact-balkan-plumbing/” bg_color=”#EA6E24″ window=”yes” size=”xl”]Get free expert advice today![/button]

 3. Sewer repairs on inferior or illegal sewer pipe

 Some house drains once excavated are visibly worn and broken beyond repair.
 One of the most glaring examples is when Orangeburg pipe is found.
 Orangeburg pipe was made from bits of wood pulp that were bonded together.
 It was never meant to be used as a drainage pipe.
-It actually disintegrates over time as waste water comes into contact with it.
-It is virtually impossible to properly repair an Orangeburg drain line system.
+Orangeburg pipe actually disintegrates over time as waste water comes into contact with it.
+In addition, it is quite a task to properly repair an Orangeburg drain line system.

-4. Performing excavation for sewer repairs without knowing the point of the defect
+4. Digging for sewer repairs without knowing the point of the defect

-How much money can be wasted by incorrect sewer repairs?
+How much money You can waste by incorrect sewer repairs

 Sewer repairs can typically range from $3,000.00 to $6,000.00, it all depends on the particular job and location.
 In some cases when inappropriate or incorrect sewer repairs are done the entire cost of the repair can be lost.
 For instance replacing 10′ of sewer run in the middle of a back-pitch problem is a complete waste of funds.